 Recognitions & Distinctions

-Best Lawyers: Ones to Watch in America (2024 – 2025): Corporate Law, Mergers and Acquisitions Law, and Real Estate Law
+Recognized in Best Lawyers: Ones to Watch® in America for Corporate Law, Mergers and Acquisitions Law, and Real Estate Law (2024–2025)

 Representative Experience